Principal Investigator (PI)

 Mr. Kelly Crow (email@example.com)

-Mr. Kelly Crow is the Administrative Assistant for Field Experiences for the School of Education, Human Performance and Health.
+Mr. Kelly Crow is the Administrative Assistant for Field Experiences for the College of Education, Human Performance and Health.
 He also serves USC Upstate as a Title IX Investigator.
 Kelly graduated from UNC Chapel Hill where he obtained a B.S. in Biology with a minor in Chemistry.
 As a student he worked in the UNC Sekelsky Fly Lab, where he researched genetic factors of meiotic division in fruit flies.
 Afterwards he worked at the Syngenta Advanced Crop Lab located in Durham, NC where he researched genetic resistance to fungal pathogens in soybeans.

 Spartanburg Community College Partners